RVshare.com

 • Mileage: 576 miles

-• Fun Fact: Interstate 40 begins in Barstow, California, and ends 2,254 miles later in Wilmington, North Carolina.
+• Fun fact: Interstate 40 begins in Barstow, California, and ends 2,254 miles later in Wilmington, North Carolina.

-Top RV Rentals in San Jose, California
+Top RV Rentals Near San Jose, California

-Nearby National Parks
+National Parks

 Kings Canyon National Park